PC required for programming then it can be removed.

-High voltage micro-step drives
+High voltage micro-step drives for high speeds

 Extensive Input-Output - control everything else as well

 The multi-processor ST controller, K11R Mk5 provides all the power and intelligence to control a robot arm using a hierarchical architecture of CPU (central processing unit), DSP (digital signal processor) down to individual axis processors.
-The controller has a built-in programming language called Roboforth and is easily programmed using a PC connected via a serial cable or USB.
-Front panel LEDs verify serial communication.
+The controller has an embedded programming language called Roboforth and is easily programmed using a PC.
+Once programmed the controller will run by itself even from power-on (turn-key).
 Extensive I/O capability makes it easy to control and interface with other equipment such as instruments or machines.
 There is no need for a separate PLC.

-Although the majority of functions are invoked from the computer a free teachpad is provided for fine positioning of the robot.
-The simple teachpad provides the means to select and move any joint or operate the gripper or any peripheral.
+Although the majority of functions are invoked from the computer a simple teachpad is provided for fine positioning of the robot.
+The teachpad provides the means to select and move any joint or operate the gripper or any peripheral.
 Movement speed can be slowed right down for fine positioning of the robot.

 Alternatively in Cartesian mode the teach pad allows 'jogging' in any X Y or Z direction in increments from 25mm at a time down to 0.1mm for accurate positioning, or to change the angle of pitch yaw or roll in increments from 0.1 deg to 25 deg.
 A desired robot pose can then be learned by pressing the tick key.
 A programmable function key is also provided.
 The stop key is linked in to the safety circuit.

-The optional Nexus7 tablet teach console with Android software allows the user to position the robot wirelessly using a touch screen.
+The optional 7-inch tablet teach console with Android software allows the user to position the robot wirelessly using a touch screen.
 The Android pad connects to the controller via bluetooth.
 Features include the ability to jog the robot in X Y Z in increments from 0.1 to 100mm, and the hand pitch yaw and roll in increments from 0.1 to 10deg.

 The current Cartesian position is constantly updated on screen.

-add or delete positions in a route,
+- add or delete positions in a route

-stop button (always live through bluetooth).
+- stop button (always live through bluetooth)